Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 Scale: Miliseconds\
 Current Settings: 75\
 Considerations:
-- Time needs to be enough to allow for the solenoid to provide enough force to release the valve that open the magazine and releases air.
+- Time needs to be enough to allow for the solenoid to provide enough force to open the CO2 valve.
-- Time cannot be to long as it will cause the valve to be open for longer and release too much air.
+- Time should be too long as it wastes CO2.

 **_Step Signal Pulse Width:_**\
 Location: firmware\